 The key political ideas, institutions, policies, and behaviors that make up the political culture and system of the United States.
-For more details go to the two-page Course Overview (.pdf/2.15MB).
+For more details go to the course home page.

 The required project adds a civic component to the course, engaging students in exploring how they can affect, and are affected by, government and politics throughout their lives.
 The project might have students collect data on a teacher-approved political science topic, participate in a community service activity, or observe and report on the policymaking process of a governing body.
 Students should plan a presentation that relates their experiences or findings to what they are learning in the course.